Our Advisory Team

 John co-founded Rocketship Education, where he served as CEO from 2005 to 2013.
 Rocketship combined classroom and online teaching serving 3,500 students across 7 schools and became the highest-performing low-income school system in California.
 John advises Sora on organizational development and school processes.

 A veteran in virtual education, Linda was a member of the leadership team for the largest global higher education network with Laureate Education for over 10 years.
-She was an Executive Vice President at Connections Academy and led strategic initiatives on innovation in learning models for K12.
+She was an Executive Vice President at Connections Academy and a consultant with K12 on innovative learning models and student experience.

 Lisa McGuire has served as a teacher, department chair, and director of admissions for schools for multiple years.
 At King’s Ridge Christian School in Georgia, she helped acquire partnerships and impactful resources for the school as part of their experiential education, encouraging students to take on internships while in school.

 Brandy is a Certified Professional Coach (CPC) who holds a master’s degree in public health with a focus on behavioral sciences and health education from Emory University, Atlanta, GA, and a bachelor’s degree in psychology from Miami University, Oxford, OH.
 Her mission as a counselor is to help her students realize their strengths, and embrace who they are so they can confidently navigate through changes in their life or career.

 Michael has an extensive educational background in the humanities, paired with 5 years of teaching experience at high school and college levels.
 Michael is currently a PhD candidate in Philosophy at Staffordshire University, and has earned a M.T.S in Historical Theology from Emory University.
 He works with students on their individual projects, while simultaneously educating them in writing, reading, critical thinking, and other humanities related skills needed to excel in their future endeavors.

 Lead STEM Expert